Redis Vector Store

 # connection to redis sentinel at localhost and default port, db 0, no password

-# but with TLS support for booth Sentinel and Redis server
+# but with TLS support for both Sentinel and Redis server

 redis_url = "rediss+sentinel://localhost"